 Ernst Friedrich Ludwig Nikolaus Hartung came to England to teach lawn tennis and figure skating in the early thirties.
 Born in Munich, he had served in the Deutsches Heer (Imperial German Army) during the Great War.
 He met his wife Eileen, a domestic science student, at the short-lived Golders Green Ice Rink in London.
 Ernst was able to avoid being labelled an 'enemy alien' because his naturalization certificate came through in May of 1938.
 Ernst and Eileen went on to become highly respected skating instructors at Westminster, Liverpool and Birmingham.
 Both of their children were born during the War.
 Ernst passed away in Feniscowles, Blackburn on July 26, 1978.

-Viennese born Adolf Obst Vulgo Schima came to England in 1937 after managing a skating school in Adelboden, Switzerland.
+Adolf Obst Vulgo Schima learned to skate at the Engelmann rink in Vienna and came to England in 1937 after managing a skating school in Adelboden, Switzerland.
 An exceptional stilt skater, he gave a series of exhibitions in Scotland before taking a job teaching at the Manchester Ice Palace.
 He was one of the lucky ones to be given a 'special case' exemption from both restrictions and internment.
 He married in 1943, was hired to teach skating at the Perth Ice Rink in 1947 and received his naturalization in 1948.
 He later taught at the Durham Ice Rink.
 He lived out his days in England, passing away on September 18, 1987 at the age of seventy eight.

 Paul Kreckow performing at the Admiralspast prior to the Great War